psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 :class: dropdown
 [Isle of Wight Observer - Saturday 16 December 1854](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18541216/008/0003)

-Ragged Schools.—These schools which have for some time past been opened the evening for instructing the poor in Cosham-street, both morally and religiously, are now found to be as far increased to require another room, and have consequently removed to Sea-street.
+Ragged Schools.— These schools which have for some time past been opened the evening for instructing the poor in Cosham-street, both morally and religiously, are now found to be as far increased to require another room, and have consequently removed to Sea-street.
 We are pleased to observe that the names upwards of 100 children are entered on the books, and we hope that the inhabitants of the town and neighbourhood will assist the Committee, pecuniary and personally, in carrying out good work.

 ```